cofoundry-cms/Cofoundry.Docs/src/Framework/Data Access/CQS.md

 Any properties that fail validation will cause a `ValidationException` to be thrown.
 This might not seem optimal, but this is really a last line of defense and any validation errors at this stage are considered exceptional.
 This kind of validation should be enforced further up the calling chain without relying on exceptions, either in the UI layer or in the application layer; `IModelValidationService` provides mechanisms for getting validation errors that helps you do this as do the Cofoundry MVC and WebApi helpers.

 For validation that requires a database check e.g. 'uniqueness', this can be done inside the handler execute method.
-If validation fails throw a `ValidationException`, `PropertyValidationException` or `UniqueConstraintViolationException` that can be handled appropriately by the caller.
+If validation fails throw a `ValidationException`, `ValidationErrorException` or `UniqueConstraintViolationException` that can be handled appropriately by the caller.

 ## Permissions